DigitalHax/GitWorkshop/README.md

 Our first objective as part of Microfluidics is to create a deep learning computer vision tool, based on a CNN, to assist fertility clinicians with the analysis and selection of sperm cells.

 # How it works

+Our project has begun by creating a skeleton model in pytorch, using transfer learning, which we are slowly building upon.

+# Project Timeline

+So far, we have built up a basic model aiming to beat the performance on the current state-of-the-art on our two datasets, SCIAN and HuSHem.

+Over the next few months we will be working with Lindsay, who is a student working under Reza, to assist him in publishing a paper.

+In a few months time we will hopefully have a new dataset available, having been made by a PHD student on Reza's team, and we will work on using a real-life dataset to train a model.